 2. Leatherology Structured Tote ($350)

 Downsides: it's heavy at 2.8 pounds empty.
 And it's stiff when new.
-The first week, I couldn't get my laptop in without wrestling with the opening.
+The first week.
 By week three, it had softened enough.
 If you have upper body strength issues or commute on foot for more than 15 minutes, the weight adds up.

 3. Madewell The Transport Tote ($168)